Cisco Headset 520 Series

 Cisco Headset 530 Series

-The Cisco Headset 531 and 532 are two wired headsets that have been developed for use on Cisco IP phones and other call devices.
+The Cisco Headset 531 and 532 are two wired headsets developed for use on Cisco IP phones and other call devices.
 The Cisco Headset 531 features a single earpiece for extended wear and comfort.
 The Cisco Headset 532 features two earpieces for use in a noisy workplace.

 Both headsets feature an RJ9 connector for use on most Cisco IP phones.
-With the RJ9 connector, the headset works like other headsets that plug into the headset port on the phone.
+With the RJ9 connector, you get simple, high-quality, two-way audio.

 An inline USB adapter is also available with a built-in controller that provides easy access to call control capabilities, including answer, end call, reject call, hold and resume, mute, and volume control.
 You can use the quick disconnect on the USB controller cable to move your headset from one device to another.